He Made Statements About Killing His Parents At The Age Of 7. Years Later, He Carried Out His Psychopathic Desires.

-Now, he’ll head to prison for the rest of his life.
+Now, he’s behind bars for the rest of his life.

-This month, a judge in Texas sentenced Adam Steven Barney, 17, to life in prison for murder, according to the Collin County District Attorney’s Office.
+A judge in Texas sentenced Adam Steven Barney, now 18, to life in prison for murder, according to the Collin County District Attorney’s Office.

 “The victim in this case was brutally murdered by her own son, who she spent his entire life trying to help overcome his dark characteristics.
-But in the end, the evil in Adam Barney could not be helped.
-Our thoughts and prayers are with the entire Barney family as they continue to grieve the loss of their beautiful wife and mother,” said Collin County District Attorney Greg Willis.
+But in the end, the evil in Adam Barney could not be helped," Collin County District Attorney Greg Willis said of the loss of the "beautiful wife and mother."

 On Jan.
 3, 2021, police in McKinney, Texas, were called to the family’s home after the father called 911 to say his son killed his wife.